MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.51.1 Custom Images and Icons

-We will use multiple custom images and icons to verify this users can use their custom images to personalize their app.
+We will use multiple custom images and icons to verify the users can use their custom images to personalize their app.

 ### 4.2.52 Custom Videos